huggingface/lerobot/README.md

 # TODO(rcadene, AdilZouitine): rewrite this section
 ```

-To add a dataset to the hub, first login and use a token generated from [huggingface settings](https://huggingface.co/settings/tokens) with write access:
+To add a dataset to the hub, first login and use a token generated from [Hugging Face settings](https://huggingface.co/settings/tokens) with write access:
 ```bash
 huggingface-cli login --token ${HUGGINGFACE_TOKEN} --add-to-git-credential
 ```